Edgar, King of England

-Edgar (or Eadgar), c.
-944 – 8 July 975, also known as Edgar the Peacemaker and the Peaceable, was King of the English from 959 until his death in 975.
+Edgar (or Eadgar; c.
+944 – 8 July 975), also known as Edgar the Peaceful, the Peacemaker and the Peaceable, was King of the English from 959 until his death in 975.
 He became king of all England on his brother Eadwig's death.
 He was the younger son of King Edmund I and his first wife, Ælfgifu.
 A detailed account of Edgar's reign is not possible, because only a few events were recorded by chroniclers and monastic writers, who were more interested in recording the activities of the leaders of the church.

 Edgar mainly followed the political policies of his predecessors, but there were major changes in the religious sphere.
 The English Benedictine Reform, which he strongly supported, became a dominant religious and social force.
 It is seen by historians as a major achievement, and it was accompanied by a literary and artistic flowering, mainly associated with Æthelwold, Bishop of Winchester.
 Monasteries aggressively acquired estates from lay landowners with Edgar's assistance, leading to disorder when he died and former owners sought to recover their lost property, sometimes by force.
 Edgar's major administrative reform was the introduction of a standardised coinage in the early 970s to replace the previous decentralised system.
 He also issued legislative codes which mainly concentrated on improving procedures for enforcement of the law.

 England had suffered from Viking invasions for over a century when Edgar came to power, but there were none during his reign, which fell in a lull in attacks between the mid-950s and the early 980s.
 After his death the throne was disputed between the supporters of his two surviving sons; the elder one, Edward the Martyr, was chosen with the support of Dunstan, the Archbishop of Canterbury.
 Three years later Edward was murdered; he was succeeded by his younger half-brother, Æthelred the Unready.
 Later chroniclers presented Edgar's reign as a golden age when England was free from external attacks and internal disorder, especially compared with Æthelred's disastrous rule.
 Modern historians see Edgar's reign as the pinnacle of Anglo-Saxon culture, but they disagree about his political legacy, and some see the disorders following his death as a natural reaction to his overbearing control.